EdgeApp/edge-login-ui/README.md

     npm install airbitz-core-js-ui --save

-or just include this repo somewhere in your server's path.

-Include the `abcui.js` file in your code
+Include the `abcui.js` file in your code (using Webpack or any other bundler of your choice):

-    <script src="/path-to-abcui/assets/js/abcui.js"></script>

-Or using webpack:

     var abcui = require('airbitz-core-js-ui')